jpraychev/telegram/README.md

 # Simplest telegram bot
-The simplest telegram bot out there that could be embedded into your apps as a notification service and could listen for remote commands and executes them.
+The simplest telegram bot out there that could be embedded into your apps as a notification service and could listen and execute remote commands.

 # Installation
 ```